TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 Considering Security Design later in the lifecycle, means you're lagging behind.
 Security Analysis,especially the Static Analysis Security testing (SAST),for analysing it from inside out,--> its code, structure, misconfigurations and vulnerabilities, must be ingrained in the initial pre-commit stages of the pipeline, This helps identify potential security issues in the beginning itself.

 #### This ingrains an essence of Shift-Left Security, "Baking In Security" in the CI/CD Workflows itself.

+## Core Services involved:-

+  1 - Terraform:- Infra-As-a-Code --> Helps manage and provision Infrastructure in a predictable and consistent manner.
+Brings repeatability into the process of defining and deploying infrastructure

+  2 - AWS :- Our Infrastructure backbone wherein we've hosted our application

+  3 - Elastic Kubernetes Service (EKS) :- AWS' Managed Service for Kubernetes, allows for orchestration of containerized applications --> Automating the deployment, scaling and management of these containers across a cluster of hosts

+  4 -  Jenkins - Continuous Integration / Continuous Deployment (CI/CD) tool for automating the build, test and deployment processes.